-Colorado Scout Council Summary (listed from largest to smallest)
+Colorado Scout Council Summary (listed from north to south)

-[Membership numbers will definitely fluctuate over the next couple of years, with the loss of the involvement of the Church of Jesus Christ of Latter-day Saints, and with an unknown number of girls joining Cub Scout packs (starting in 2018) and Scout troops (since 2019), not to mention losses during the 2020-21 Covid pandemic.
+Membership numbers will definitely fluctuate over the next couple of years, with the loss of the involvement of the Church of Jesus Christ of Latter-day Saints, and with an unknown number of girls joining Cub Scout packs (since 2018) and Scout troops (since 2019), not to mention losses during the 2020-21 Covid pandemic.
 Youth membership shown covers traditional Scouting (Cub Scouts, Scouts, Venturers/Sea Scouts) plus the non-traditional work-based Explorers; the non-traditional in-school Learning for Life program is not shown (and apparently only still exists in Longs Peak Council), and the non-traditional STEM Scouts program is not shown since it is still in limited pilot phase.
 As of 21 July 2021, two of the five Councils serving Colorado are still delaying release of their 2020 annual reports (noted below), so we have estimated those Councils' 2020 numbers based on the numbers from the Councils that have released their 2020 reports.

 Since Troop 97 is in Longs Peak Council, here's a little additional information about our local council, which is named after the highest peak in the council's area (4346 m/14 259 feet).
 For administrative purposes, most councils sub-divide their territory into several geographic "districts".
-Longs Peak currently has six districts (Troop 97 is in the Bighorn district).
-[Note that we will update this information once the combined Greater Wyoming-Longs Peak Council has selected a new Council name and the addition of Greater Wyoming's two districts.]
+As of early 2021 Longs Peak has five districts (Troop 97 is in the Bighorn district).
+[Note that we will update this information once the combined Greater Wyoming-Longs Peak Council has selected a new Council name and the addition of Greater Wyoming Council's two districts covering almost 11 counties.]

 Council-owned Camping Properties